 Find great things to blog about

 Buzzsumo allows you to analyse what content performs best for any topic or competitor.
 Just enter the subject or domain, and Buzzsumo will show you what's popular.
-This is super helpful for when you want to understand what's working elsewhere.
+It's super helpful for when you want to understand what's working elsewhere.

 Reddit will often reveal what people are talking about or questioning right now – giving you a fascinating insight into what's topical.
-A great tool for when you want to tap into current trends.
+An excellent tool for when you want to tap into current trends.

-Google Trends is another great free resource to help you understand what people are interested in, allowing you to piggyback on leading stories and draft related content.
+Google Trends is another excellent free resource to help you understand what people are interested in, allowing you to piggyback on leading stories and draft related content.

 Hacker News isn't just for the tech community; it's a website that provides valuable insight into what people are reading right now.
-It's basically a website where its members 'vote up' content that interests them.
-A must for staying ahead of the curve.
+It's a website where its members 'vote up' content that interests them — a must for staying ahead of the curve.

 Create an editorial calendar

-Don't just rely on the above sources for content ideas; create an editorial calendar that will help you plan ahead.
+Don't just rely on the above sources for content ideas; create an editorial calendar that will help you plan.
 This is especially useful if you rely on the seasons.
 For example, with Valentine's Day nearly upon us – you should have prepared content to market relevant products or services.

 How will you organise your calendar?
 Excel spreadsheets are perfectly acceptable.
 Or you could use any of the following to get organised: